SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 comments: true
 ---

-The times are difficult, here in the 3rd year of a global pandemic that drags on and on, because people just _cannot_ grasp the importance of public health measures and vaccination.
+Times are difficult, here in the 3rd year of a global pandemic that drags on and on, because people just _cannot_ grasp the importance of public health measures and vaccination.
 Anything that sustains our spirit and our belief in a good core to human nature is important.
 So why am I looking at dog statues on bridges in Prague?